MakeSchool-Tutorials/Teleportation-Unity-VR/P06-Teleportation/content.md

 > [challenge]
 >
 Make the `Goal` destroy the `Token` when the token falls inside it.
-To test this, it may be easiest to place the `Token` directly above the `Goal`.
+To test this, it may be easiest to place the `Token` directly above the `Goal` and temporarily add a Rigidbody.
 >
 ![Our Token disappears when it touches our Goal](../media/image102.gif)